Funeral Songs for Dad in 2025

 What are the most popular funeral songs for a dad?

-The most requested songs for a dad's funeral include "Amazing Grace", "Tears in Heaven", "Taps".
+The most requested songs for a dad's funeral include "Amazing Grace", "Taps", "Precious Lord, Take My Hand".
 These songs resonate because they capture the unique bond and memories shared.

 Should I choose songs my dad loved or songs about them?